 - In the case of a body corporate 10 penalty units.

 The failure to pay the infringement penalty by the date specified in the infringement notice may result in further enforcement action being taken and further costs being incurred.

 The value of a penalty unit for a financial year is fixed by the Treasurer under section 5(3) of the Monetary Units Act 2004.
-The value of one penalty unit is $155.46 for the 2016-17 financial year.
-(The value of one penalty unit for the 2017-18 financial year will be $158.57.)
+The value of one penalty unit is $158.57 for the 2017-18 financial year.